 At the advisor's discretion, further meetings, outlines, or drafts may be required.

 The paper should include all major definitions, examples, theorems (along with complete proofs), and any other critical content.
 Please submit two hard copies to the department chair before the end of business hours on the due date.
-(The department secretary or any math faculty member may also receive the paper and pass it on to the chair.)
+(The department administrative assistant or any math faculty member may also receive the paper and pass it on to the chair.)

 Deadline for Draft: Friday, October 23, 2020